 How do online tickets work

-Go to The Capuchins Crypt Vienna ticket booking page, select your preferred date, time slot, booklet language, and the number of tickets, and buy the tickets instantly.
+Go to The Capuchins Crypt ticket booking page, select the number of tickets, preferred date, booklet language, and time slot, and buy the tickets.

 After the purchase, you will receive the tickets in your email.